rcn-ee/ti-opencl/docs/sphinx-doc/source/examples/overview.rst

 This example uses the OpenCL C++ bindings to discover key platform and device information from the OpenCL implementation and print it to the screen.
+It also reports the version of the installed TI OpenCL product.

 .. _simple-example: